L-Neur0/Implementation-of-an-Unsupervised-Deep-Learning-Registration-Framework-for-Histology-Samples/README.md

 This is the project for our course 'Progetto di Ingegneria Informatica', A.A.
 2023/2024, in collaboration with NecstLab, Politecnico di Milano.

-Accademic tutor: Marco Domenico Santambrogio.
+Accademic tutor: Prof. Marco Domenico Santambrogio.
+Supervisors: Isabella Poles; Eleonora D'Arnese.

 Contributors: